gatsbyjs/gatsby/packages/gatsby-plugin-google-analytics/README.md

 - `transport`: string
 - `hitCallback`: function

-For more information on this, see the [Google Analytics](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#events) documentation.
+For more information see the [Google Analytics](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#events) documentation.

+#### hitCallback

+A timeout is included by default incase the Analytics library fails to load.
+For more information see [Google Analytics - Handling Timeouts](https://developers.google.com/analytics/devguides/collection/analyticsjs/sending-hits#handling_timeouts)